RTMecha/BetterLegacy/snapshots.md

   - Dragging an audio file while the New Level Creator popup is open will set the audio path for the new level.
   - Dragging an audio file into a loaded editor level will create an object with a playSound modifier.
   - Dragging a MP4 file into a loaded editor level will set it as the video BG.
+- Internally, a custom "base path" can be set in the editor.
+This means you can have Project Arrhythmia open on one harddrive, while another harddrive has the beatmaps folder.
+There is no UI to set this yet.

 ## Changes
 - Some JSON values have been changed.
 This means BetterLegacy is no longer compatible with vanilla Legacy. (why would you use that outdated version anyways)